kosmoi/Firefox-Photon-Clone/INSTALLATION-GUIDE.md

-# Installation Guide for the Firefox-Photon-Clone of pellaeon(/Kosmoi)
+# Installation Guide for the Firefox-Photon-Clone of pellaeon (and Kosmoi)

 1. Download the repository and unpack it.